-The Seashore Cottage.-Mrs. Fletcher Harper's Scashore Cottage, which was opened early in the season at Atlanticville, on the Jersey shore, for the benefit of the working women of New York, has been conducted unostentationally and successfully all summer, in accordance with the plans of its foundress.
-The house has been filled to its fallest capacity, and there are always numbers of applicants waiting their turn.
-The happy inmates pass their time bathing in the surf, playing croquet, etc.
+The Seashore Cottage.-Mrs: Fletcher Harper's Scashore Cottage, which was opened car-y in the season at Atlanticville, on the Jersey hore, for the benefit of the working women of New York, has been conducted unostentationaly and successfully all summer, in accordance with the plans of its foundress.
+The house has been filled to its fullest capacity, and there are always numbers of applicants waiting their turn.
+The happy inmates pass their time bathing in the surf, playing crouped etc. playing croquet, etc.

-Harriet Hosmer-Miss Harriet Hosmer has been yielding to a chosen few at Martin Colnaghi's galleries, a glimpse of her statue, "The Pompeiau Sentinel."
-An exchange says: "She is not only a gifted sculptor, but an inventor, and will soon astonish the world with a new motive power."
+Harriet Hosmer-Miss Harriet Hosmer has been yielding to a chosen few at Martin Colnaghl's galleries, a glimpse of her statue, "The Pompeian Sentinel."
+An exchange says: "She is not only a gifted sculptor, but an inventor, and will soon as-tonigh the world with a new motive power."

 "Women's Departments" are becoming quite a popular feature of journalism.
-Mrs. Helen E. Starret conducts "The Home" department of the St. Louis Evening Post, and Mrs. Lilian Whiting has charge of a department entitled "The Tea Table," in the St. Louis Dispatch.
+Mrs. Helen E. Star-ret conducts "The Home" department of the St. Louis Evening Post, and Mrs. Lillian Whiting has charge of a department entitled "The Tea Table," in the St. Louis Dispatch.
 Mrs. R. A. Larimer is assistant editor of the Lawrenceburg Press.

-Florence Nightingale.-The famous Florence Nightingale ranks light as second only in importance to the sick to fresh air, and save in her "Notes on Hospitals:" "Direct sanlight, not only daylight, is necessary to a speedy recovery, except perhaps in certain ophthalmic and a small number of other cases.
-Instances could be given, almost endless, where, in dark wards or in wards with northern aspects, even when thoroughly warmed, or in wards with borrowed light, even when thoroughly ventilated, the sick could not by any means be made speedily to recover.
-Windowblinds can always moderate the light of a light ward, but the gloom of dark wards is irremediable.
-We can generate warmth; we cannot generate daylight or the purifying effects of the sun's rays."
+Florence Nightingale .- The famous Flor. ence Nightingale' ranks light as second only in importance to the sick to fresh air, and says in her "Notes on Hospitals:" "Direct sunlight, not only daylight, is necessary to a speedy recovery, ex-cept perhaps in certain ophthalmic and a small number of other cases.
+Instances could be given, almost endless, where, in dark wards or in wards with northern aspects, even when thoroughly warmed, or in wards with borrowed light, even when thoroughly ventilated, the sick could not by any means be made speedly to recover.
+Window-blinds can always moderate the light of a light ward, but the gloom of dark wards is irremedia-ble.
+We can generate warmth; we cannot gener-ate daylight or the purifying effects of the sun's TAYS.

-There are seventy-two postmistresses in the United States.
-Mrs. A. D. King, M. D., of Des Molnes, Iowa, has been received into full membership in the Polk County Medical Association.
+There are seventy two postmistresses in the United States.
+Mrs. Ar D. King, M. D., of Des Molnes, Iowa, has been received into full member-ship in the Polk County Medical Association.
 Are women laborers worthy of their hire?
-In the report of the Board of Trustees of the public achools of the District of Columbia for 1875-6, we find the following item: "Assistants in grammar schools average per year, male, \$1,000; women, \$425."
-Yet women are taxed in exactly the same proportion as men to support the free school system.
-Massachusetts pays her male teachers an average of \$84.78 per month; her female teachers, \$35.25.
-Maine pays her male teachers \$35.45 per month; her female teachers \$17.04.
-The Seminole Indians pay their male teachers \$50 and their women teachers \$26.
-The Choctaws pay men and women a like, \$26 per month.-General Eadon's Last Report.
+In the re-port of the Board of Trustees of the public schools of the District of Columbia for 1375-6, we find the following Item: "Assistants in grammar schools average per year, male, \$1,000; women, \$425."
+Yet women are taxed in exactly the same proportion as men to support the free school sys-tem.
+Massachusetts pays her male teachers an av-erage of \$81.78 per month; her female teachers, state of \$35.45 per month, per temate teachers #35.25.
+Maine pays her male teachers \$35.45 per month; her female teachers, \$17.04.
+The Seminold Indians pay their male teachers \$50 and their wo-men teachers \$50.
+The Choctaws pay men and women allke, \$36 per month.-General Eaton's Last Report.